daviduzondu/git-test/README.md

 This is my first GitHub Project and I love to code.
+I am very much interested in how computers work and stuff.